danielharrell/open-eyes-lect-2017-18/Open.md

 everyday use.
 But what about those deeper moments of speech, when we talk of eyes being opened?
 Or hearts?
 Or minds?
 Or again the proverbial door, always open to a friend?
-Here, it seems, we use the word for a positive condition, a state of being, which any negative definition half-comprehends at best.
-To ask about the meaning of "open", then, is to ask about the meaning of hospitality, generosity, enlightenment, love.
+Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best half-comprehends.
+And to ask about the meaning of "open", then, is to ask about the meaning of hospitality, generosity, enlightenment, love.

 Nor are these the only such states of being.
-Think of how we say our eyes are open, to mean we are awake.
+Think of how we say our eyes are open, merely to mean we are awake.
 But why say this of our eyes, and not our eyelids, which we might call "open" more literally?
-To use the word for our eyes may be figurative, but it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes *were* open, even transparent. <!-- This reaching out should be used in a transition paragraph later.-->  To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
+To use the word for our eyes may be figurative; but it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes *were* open, even transparent. <!-- This reaching out should be used in a transition paragraph later.-->  To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
 And awareness, perhaps, is not just one way of being, but *our* way of
-being: the one underneath all the others; the one that may explain *why* we use the word with such scope, and as if it were already understood.
+being: the one underneath all the others; the one that explains *why* we use the word with such scope, and as if it were already understood.

 Awareness might also explain our reliance on